 In the solutions provided below, we will use some of the core tenets of the Menlo Coaching GRE tutoring curriculum to break down three official GRE problem-solving questions and provide important principles for correctly attacking this important GRE question type.

-Multiple choice “problem-solving” questions are the first of four main Math question-type variations tested on the new, shorter GRE exam.
-Although they are likely the most familiar GRE Math question type, many students still do not approach the majority of these questions the right way.
+Multiple choice “problem-solving” questions are the first of four main math question-type variations tested on the current GRE exam.
+Although they are likely the most familiar GRE math question type, many students still do not approach the majority of these questions in the right way.

-To succeed on GRE problem-solving questions, test takers need the requisite knowledge related to the content area being tested—math skills related to arithmetic, algebra, geometry, statistics, etc. However, it is just as important to read the question carefully, leverage every hint, and choose the right strategy (backsolving, number picking, conceptual thinking, etc.) Many people think of GRE problem-solving questions as just plain math questions, but the following sample GRE math practice questions show that, in many cases, they are much more than that.
-Please take a look at the following three GRE quantitative practice questions listed below.
+To succeed on GRE problem-solving questions, test takers need the requisite knowledge related to the content area being tested—math skills related to arithmetic, algebra, geometry, statistics, etc. However, it is just as important to read the question carefully, leverage every hint, and choose the right strategy (backsolving, number picking, conceptual thinking, etc.) Many people think of GRE problem-solving questions as just plain math questions, but the following sample questions show that, in many cases, they are much more than that.
+Three GRE quantitative practice questions are listed below.

 A. 2/5